18 Feel-Good Romantic Movies to Watch on Netflix Right Now

 If you have a Netflix account, you already know it has everything: You’re probably already familiar with the best shows on Netflix and, if you’re a romantic, you might be aware of all the romantic movies on Netflix, too.
 The streaming service might be best known for its binge-worthy shows now, but Netflix also has an enormous collection of romantic movies.

-Whether you’re looking for a sweet rom-com to watch with your S.O. or a tear-jerker to watch on your own, Netflix probably has a decent option.
+Whether you’re looking for a sweet rom-com to watch with your S.O., a tear-jerker to watch on your own, or a movie full of love quotes you can repeat over and over again, Netflix probably has a decent option.
 The issue isn’t that you won’t find any good romantic movies on Netflix—the issue is that you might spend too much time sifting through the huge assortment of everything from new Netflix Originals to years-old classics.
 (And if you’re looking for a very particular romantic movie that you just can’t find anywhere, there are always Netflix suggestions.)

-You have your pick of everything from romantic dramas to romantic comedies on Netflix—and our list of the best romantic movies on Netflix will help you find that just-right film about love with minimal agonizing.
-With Valentine’s Day coming up, this list will give you all the feel-good, lovey-dovey romantic movies to watch before, on, and after February 14, whether you’re single this year, celebrating Galentine’s Day, or shopping for Valentine’s Day gifts for him or Valentine’s Day gifts for her.
+You have your pick of everything from romantic dramas to romantic comedies on Netflix, and our list of the best romantic movies on Netflix will help you find that just-right film about love with minimal agonizing.
+With Valentine’s Day behind us and potentially months of social distancing and self-isolation (and little chance of finding love out in the world) ahead of us, this list will give you all the feel-good, lovey-dovey feelings you want from romantic movies to replace a slower love life (or nonexistent love life).

 The best romantic movies on Netflix